6 Including Stata Graphs

 ```

-Your options for graphics file formats depend upon your operating system, and the version of Stata you are using.
-Common formats for HTML documents are png, jpg, and svg.
+Your options for graphics file formats depend upon your operating system, the version of Stata you are using, and the output format for your final document.

 scatter mpg weight

-In Markdown, you can link to separate image files from within your document.
-Keep in mind that when you publish and HTML document with a linked graph file, you need to publish both files.
+(Keep in mind that when you publish an HTML document with a linked graph file, you need to publish both files.)

 The Markdown specification allows you to insert a graphics file in the following manner